 Why the time difference?
 It has a lot to do with the method of extracting the flavor from the coffee bean.
 Espresso is made by forcing hot water through tightly packed grounds.
 The air used in forcing the water through is what leaves the foamy appearance on the surface of brewed espresso.
 When making drip coffee, the water moves through the grounds and then through the filter using gravity.
 The amount of coffee grounds used, the size of the grind, and the tightness at which the grounds have been packed can all affect brewing time and flavor.
 However, at a minimum, you can expect four or five minutes for drip coffee.

 Typically, a cup of coffee is about eight to ten ounces.
 A shot of espresso is usually one ounce.
 Contrary to what many believe, there is actually more caffeine in a cup of coffee than there is in a shot of espresso.
-This difference in serving size obviously dictates some of the caffeine concentration.
-And serving size may affect your choice on which you’d rather drink, a cup of coffee or a shot of espresso.
+This difference in serving size obviously dictates how many people consume their coffee and espresso.

 You will often find espresso used in mixed beverages or added to flavored beverages to add some additional caffeine content and flavor.
 On the other hand, coffee is often simply enjoyed as-is.
 Of course, people will add their choice of sweetener or cream if they desire, but coffee tends to be on the more simple side of things when compared with espresso.
 That’s not to say you can’t sit down and enjoy espresso by itself.
 Many people enjoy sipping espresso for its bold flavor.